kubernetes/website/content/en/docs/contribute/advanced.md

     - Assign `Docs Review` and `Tech Review` labels to indicate the PR's review status.
     - Assign`Needs Doc Review` or `Needs Tech Review` for PRs that haven't yet been reviewed.
     - Assign `Doc Review: Open Issues` or `Tech Review: Open Issues` for PRs that have been reviewed and require further input or action before merging.
     - Assign `/lgtm` and `/approve` labels to PRs that can be merged.
 - Merge PRs when they are ready, or close PRs that shouldn’t be accepted.
 - Triage and tag incoming issues daily.
-See [Intermediate contributing](/docs/contribute/intermediate/) for guidelines on how SIG Docs uses metadata.
+See [Triage and categorize issues](/docs/contribute/review/for-approvers/#triage-and-categorize-issues) for guidelines on how SIG Docs uses metadata.

 ### Helpful GitHub queries for wranglers